 Punitive damages are intended to punish and deter reckless and intentional conduct.
-Punitive damages are not compensation, they are a penalty that a wrongdoer must pay.
+It is not compensation, rather it is a penalty that a wrongdoer must pay.
 Damages are not based on the injured party’s economic or noneconomic losses.
 They are assessed to punish, reform, or deter the wrongdoer and similar persons from the type of behavior that caused the damage to the injured person in the first place.
 These damages are awarded in special circumstances in which the conduct of the wrongdoer is so reckless that it is considered to be done with malice or intent to harm the injured person.

 This is the instruction to jurors where the evidence supports a punitive damages award: “The law permits you under certain circumstances to award punitive damages.
 If you find that [Defendant's] conduct was [fraudulent] [intentional] [willful and wanton] and proximately caused [injury] [damage] to the plaintiff, and if you believe that justice and the public good require it, you may award an amount of money which will punish [Defendant's] and discourage [them] and others from similar conduct.”
 Illinois Jury Instruction 35.01

 How to Prove a Punitive Damages Claim

 Illinois law states: “To recover punitive damages a plaintiff must show by clear and convincing evidence that the defendant's conduct was with evil motive or with a reckless and outrageous indifference to a highly unreasonable risk of harm and with a conscious indifference to the rights and safety of others.
 ‘Clear and convincing evidence’ means that measure or degree of proof that will produce in the mind of the trier of fact a high degree of certainty as to the truth of the allegations sought to be established.
 This evidence requires a greater degree of persuasion than is necessary to meet the preponderance of the evidence standard.”

 The evidence must demonstrate outrageous conduct on the part of the defendant “similar to that usually found in crime.”
 Loitz v.
 Remington Arms, Inc., 138 Ill.
 2d 404 (1990).